nsrosenqvist/shocker/README.md

 Shocker
 =======

 Shocker is an utility to generate markdown formatted documentation from shell source files.
-The resulting files can easily be used to create an online api since it's compatible with the excellent [mkdocs](http://www.mkdocs.org/)!
+The resulting files can easily be used to create an online API since it's compatible with the excellent [mkdocs](http://www.mkdocs.org/)!
 The generated markdown is "[GitHub flavoured](https://help.github.com/articles/github-flavored-markdown)", meaning that it supports GitHub's (and mkdocs) syntax highlighting and table definitions.

 Comments should be formatted in a DocBlocks syntax and can be either single line or multiline.
 The start and end of a comment that should be processed is marked by the following character combination: `#/`